DakotaNelson/striker-security-website/_posts/2016-08-18-getting-started-in-information-security.md

 ## Philosophy
 Nope, I'm not joking.
-Well, maybe a little - these articles give great overviews of the field that is information security and how to get started.
+Well, maybe a little - here's a great overview of the field that is information security and how to get started.

 * Derek Banks at Black Hills Infosec talks about the path to developing your "Hacking Kung Fu": [http://www.blackhillsinfosec.com/?p=4655](http://www.blackhillsinfosec.com/?p=4655)